yandex-cloud/docs/en/iam/operations/sa/set-access-bindings.md

     }
     ```

-2. Find out the user ID by login using the [getByLogin](../../api-ref/YandexPassportUserAccount/getByLogin.md) method:
+2. Find out the user ID from the login using the [getByLogin](../../api-ref/YandexPassportUserAccount/getByLogin.md) method:

     ```bash
     $ curl -H "Authorization: Bearer <IAM-TOKEN>" \